pombredanne/python-blueprints/README.rst

 Documentation
 =============

-The documentation is available at `rtfd <https://python-blueprints.readthedocs.org/en/latest/index.html>`_.
+The documentation is available at `rtd <https://python-graph-lovestory.readthedocs.org/en/latest/blueprints.html>`_.